-The database is growing and evolving all the time and is a very useful tool to allow us to see how seahorses are behaving over a long period of time and to be able to submit information which will allow better protecting for seahorses and their environment
+The database is growing and evolving all the time and is a very useful tool to allow us to see how seahorses are behaving over a long period of time and to be able to submit information to the authorities which will allow better protecting for seahorses and their environment.

 THESE CLICKABLE LINKS BELOW ARE INFORMATIVE DOWNLOADABLE DOCUMENTS WITH FURTHER INFORMATION

 Temperature and day length related seasonal movement of seahorses at South Beach in Studland Bay in Dorset.

 All reports and content (pictures and written) of this website produced or owned by The Seahorse Trust are the sole property and copyright of The Seahorse Trust and cannot be used in whole or in part thereof, electronically, written or in any other form without full written permission of The Seahorse Trust.
 Copyright 2011

 UNDERSTANDING THE BEHAVIOUR OF THE SPECIES THROUGH BEHAVIOUR STUDIES

 Seahorses are shy, elusive animals and it is difficult to know what is their behaviour in the wild.
 To help us understand whether the behaviour we see in captivity goes on in the wild, we will be conducting behavioral studies with partners into captive and wild species.

 The results of this will enable us to: